ahmed-farhani-asl/Machine-learning-prediction-of-binary-formation-in-three-body-gravitational-encounters/README.md

 > **Machine-learning-prediction-of-binary-formation-in-three-body-gravitational-encounters**
 > Ahmad Farhani Asl

 The code is released under the **Apache License 2.0**.
-The simulation data used in this work will be deposited at the CDS (Centre de Données astronomiques de Strasbourg) upon acceptance of the paper.
+Please find the simulation data used in this work at: https://zenodo.org/records/21458387  and the trained model at: https://zenodo.org/records/21462557

 ---